Everyone says payday loans are expensive, but how much will you really pay?

 One of the main concerns people have with payday loans is the costs.
 How much will I be charged?
 What are the interest rates?
 What if I can't pay my loan back?
-Many payday lenders have attempted to be transparent with their fee structure, outlining what you will and might be charged when you decide to take out a loan with them.
-This still doesn't make the process of comparing these loans any easier.
+Many payday lenders have attempted to be transparent with their fee structures, outlining what you will and might be charged when you decide to take out a loan with them.
+In this guide, we'll take you through exactly what you need to know.

 As you can see in the table below, the fees and charges associated with each loan do not differ very much.